• Skip to primary navigation

 So when my dear friend Ana suggested making cioppino together the other day, I hesitated.
 In addition to my own shrimp baggage, Jay, a recovering vegetarian, is also squeamish about seafood.
 At home we rarely venture beyond smoked salmon on morning toast.
 But I love a bowl of brothy cioppino, which Ana informed me was invented not in Italy but in our very own San Francisco back in the day.
 I enjoyed a superb version years ago at a long-gone restaurant in Santa Cruz which involved saffron and fennel in the broth and a chunk of crusty bread served to the side.
 We set about to recreate it.

-Using this version from Simply Recipes as our guide, we wandered down the street to our local Whole Foods and loaded up the cart with clams, mussels, fish, stock ingredients, a bottle of wine and a sour batard.
+Using a version from Simply Recipes as our guide, we wandered down the street to our local Whole Foods and loaded up the cart with clams, mussels, fish, stock ingredients, a bottle of wine and a sour batard.
 In the seafood aisle, the shrimp waved to me with their little feet.
 I recalled the ripping sound they would make and winced.
 But then Ana said, "These are the ones I got last time," and gestured to a pile of peeled, cooked shrimp.
 Salvation.

 Back at home we sauteed, steamed and simmered between clicks of the camera.
 I was slightly terrified of working with shellfish, but the process surprised me by being stupid easy.
 The clams and mussels took minutes to steam open, the fish was simply cut into chunks and added to the soup base to cook briefly, and the shrimp took only the effort of being dropped into the pot of simmering soup to heat through.
 Little did I know how fun it would be to work with and photograph these new shapes and textures.